Season Seven of “I’m glad you interrupted”

 Pay it forward

 To support us, Yves and Laura Lee, in giving our care and attention to guide this group, you are invited to donate an amount you enjoy giving.
-The total number we’re looking for to support our physical needs is $1.500.
-There are different ways to transfer the money.
+The total amount we’re looking for to support our physical needs during this course is $1.500,00.
+Below you find the different ways to transfer your gift.
 Yves’ one-person company called “waarom ben ik aan het praten” will collect the donations.
+For shared understanding: you are just as welcome to the course with money as without money.
+We will never charge you in the future to get access to this work or anything related to it.
+This is our experiment towards a more beautiful world our hearts know is possible.

 American Express, Visa, Mastercard click here: https://www.paypal.com/donate/?hosted_button_id=SEHQ4TN8JCYX8